SoftUni-Internal/interactive-content/EN/07-Spring-Essentials/02-Additional-Spring-Functionalities.md

     model.addAttribute("message", "Welcome to SoftUni!");
 }
 ```
-In the example, we show a method that adds an attribute, named "message", to all models that are defined in the controller class.
+This is an example of a method that **adds** an attribute, named "message", to all models that are defined in the **controller** class.

-The model attribute annotation refers to the property of the model object, and it is used to prepare the model data.
+The model attribute annotation refers to the **property** of the model object, and it is used to prepare the model data.

-This annotation binds a method variable or the model object to a named model attribute.
+This annotation binds a **method variable** or the **model object** to a named model attribute.

-The annotation accepts an optional value that indicates the name of the model attribute.
+The annotation accepts an **optional value** that indicates the name of the model attribute.

-If no value attribute is supplied, then the value would default to the return type name of the method.
+If **no value** attribute is supplied, then the value would default to the **return type** name of the method.

-When used as a method argument, the model attribute indicates the argument should be retrieved from the model.
+When used as a method argument, the **model attribute** indicates the argument should be retrieved from the model.

-When not present, it should be first instantiated, and then added to the model.
+When not present, it should be first **instantiated**, and then added to the model.

-Once present in the model, the arguments fields should be populated from all request parameters that have matching names.
+Once present in the model, the arguments fields should be **populated** from all request parameters that have matching names.

 That is why it is very important to set the same names for the variables in the POJO file, as well as in the form.